 The goal of the Thunch seminar is to encourage the scientific interaction of the Princeton Astrophysics community.
 In addition, it should give everybody (students and postdocs in particular) a chance to present their research without having to travel hundreds of miles to another institution.
 As of Fall 2021, visiting speakers may request to give a talk or must be invited by one of the Thunch organizers.

-The talks are held in Peyton Hall, room 33 on Thursdays at 12:15 pm.
+The talks are held virtually on Thursdays at 12:15 pm.
 They are rather informal, so leave time for questions throughout.
 Please try to keep your talk to about 50 minutes, including questions.

 It is a good idea to send the title and abstract of your talk a week prior.
 Please send this to the Thunch Czar.

 A few rules apply: